capitalone/otvPlots/README.md

 # This isn't necessary on local, and results may vary on statgw
 options(repos = "https://mirror.las.iastate.edu/CRAN/")
 install.packages("devtools")
-devtools::install_github("sju922/Velma", host="github.kdc.capitalone.com/api/v3", ref = "otvPlots")
+devtools::install_github("sju922/Velma", host="github.kdc.capitalone.com/api/v3")
 ```

-You can also download the latest build from the issues page, or build the package yourself by cloning the repo, checking out the otvPlots branch, setting your working directory to the otvPlots folder and running `devtools::build() `.
+You can also download the latest build from the issues page, or build the package yourself by cloning the repo, setting your working directory to the otvPlots folder and running `devtools::build() `.

 Note that otvPlots does depend on R and several R packages to run.
 You can see a complete and up to date list of dependencies in the DESCRIPTION file in the otvPlots branch.